-(Note: This video is from an organization many of whose other campaigns and positions I disagree with.)
+(Note: This video is from an organization that promotes “happy” exploitation and that I do not support.)

 Look at the video.
 “Europe’s ethical eggs,” eh?

 It is interesting to note that, in 2002, Compassion in World Farming issued a report, “LAID BARE…The Case Against Enriched cages in Europe” about how terrible “enriched” cages are and how they fail to address the welfare issues raised by the traditional battery cage.
 But that was then and now is now and big animal groups like CIWF need to be able to declare a victory even when there isn’t one.
 And so, CIWF is joining with Singer declaring victory and praising the EU “ban” that is not a ban.